 Step By Step TRD Cold Air Intake Installation on 4Runner

-There was a lot of comments on the forums talking about the TRD Cold Air Intake not being compatible on the 2014 4Runner but we put the talk to rest.
-The TRD Cold Air Intake does fit on the 2014 4Runner as well as 2015, 2016, 2017, 2018 and above.
+There was a lot of comments on the forums talking about the CAI not being compatible on the 4Runner.
+The TRD Intake does fit on the 2014-current 4Runner.

 The whole process from start to finish took about 2.5-3 hours, and this was with two people.
 If you are doing this on your own, I would say you would be looking at 4 hours.
-The only difficult part about installing the TRD Cold Air Intake was the electrical wiring.
+The only difficult part about installing the CAI was the wiring.

 There are a few plugs that the cover snaps into, just gently pop them off all the way around.
 I think there were about 5 of them.